 Call your card issuer and ask

 First, try directly contacting your credit card issuer and asking for a lower interest rate.
-It is important to be prepared so you know exactly what it is that you need from your issuer.
-Know your current credit card terms (APR, grace period, statement due date and current balance) and use this knowledge to your advantage as you reveal what you’ve found when researching competitor lenders.
+It’s important to be prepared so you know exactly what it is that you need from your issuer.
+Know your current credit card terms (APR, grace period, statement due date and current balance) and use this knowledge to your advantage as you reveal what you’ve found when researching competing lenders.
 You know what they say — it never hurts to ask.

-And if you were able to find a better offer from another issuer, relay that information to the representative.
+And if you’re able to find a better offer from another issuer, relay that information to the representative.
 You may find they’re more willing to negotiate if you make it clear you’re considering taking your business elsewhere.

-If you have kept up with payments and have a solid history of responsible credit use with your credit card issuer, they may lower your interest rate just to keep your business.
-The worst they can say is “no.” Also, keep in mind account longevity means something in this business.
-If you have been banking with your issuer for a significant amount of time, let that be known in the negotiating process.
+If you’ve kept up with payments and have a solid history of responsible credit use with your issuer, it may lower your interest rate just to keep your business.
+The worst it can say is “no.” Also, keep in mind that account longevity means something in this business.
+If you’ve been banking with your issuer for a significant amount of time, let that be known in the negotiating process.

 Still no luck?
 You can also try the HUCA method.
 HUCA stands for “hang up, call again” and, as the name suggests, involves hanging up and trying again if you don’t like the first response you receive.
 It’s possible a second (or third) customer service representative might be more accommodating to your request than the first.